HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-codecs.markdown

     - Predecessor to MPEG-4 Visual offering very fast encoding with lower quality than modern codecs
     - Creates larger files than modern encoders

+- AV1:

+    - Developed by Alliance for Open Media and the successor to VP9, is a free and open video codec.
+    - Several different encoders are supported:
+      - In software: SVT-AV1
+      - In hardware: Intel QuickSync

 - VP9 (libvpx):

     - Developed by Google and the successor to VP8, VP9 is a free and open video codec